LenchenL/documentation/OktaSetup.md

 1. In the **Allowed grant types** group of settings, tick **Allow Access Token with implicit grant type**
 2. In the **Initiate login URI**, add login URI for Admin portal, e.g. http://localhost:54478/account/login.
 It means that the `localhost:54478` should be substituted with the relevant `address:port` and after it added `/account/login`

 The next step is to check the Trusted Origins.
-To do so you need to click **API** menu item and choose **Trusted origins** in the dropdown
+To do so you need to click **API** menu item in the header and choose **Trusted origins** in the dropdown
 ![apitrusted](images/apitrusted.png)

 If you added **Base URIs** while setting up your application, the trusted origins will be on the list.